ibm-cloud-docs/schematics/cli-reference.md

 Review the commands that you can use to set up and work with your {{site.data.keyword.bplong_notm}} workspace.
 {: shortdesc}

-### `ibmcloud terraform workspace action`
+### `ibmcloud schematics workspace action`
 {: #schematics-workspace-action}

 Retrieve all activities for a workspace, including the user ID of the person who initiated the action, the status, and a timestamp.
 {: shortdesc}

 When you create a Terraform execution plan, or apply your Terraform template with {{site.data.keyword.bpshort}}, a {{site.data.keyword.bpshort}} action is automatically created and assigned an action ID.
-You can use the action ID to retrieve the logs of this action by using the [`ibmcloud terraform logs`](#schematics-logs) command.
+You can use the action ID to retrieve the logs of this action by using the [`ibmcloud schematics logs`](#schematics-logs) command.

 ```
-ibmcloud terraform workspace action --id WORKSPACE_ID [--act-id ACTION_ID] [--json]
+ibmcloud schematics workspace action --id WORKSPACE_ID [--act-id ACTION_ID] [--json]
 ```
 {: pre}